 Silence your mind, relax, focus.
 Pour those thoughts out — externalize them for objective inspection.

 Look at your thoughts — honestly.
 Discover your personal biases and find out your true priorities.

 Keep updated with Mind on Maps

-Want to get new articles from Mind on Maps to your inbox?
-And be among the first ones to know when the book is available?
+Want to get new articles and updates from Mind on Maps to your inbox?
 Join the Mind on Maps email list!

 Why Mind on Maps?

 Our brain power has limits.
 Our physical power has limits too, and when we run into them, we turn to mechanical tools.
 In the same way, we can use tools to help us with tasks requiring mental strength.

 Things like pen and paper are tools too, but of a different kind.
 Instead of the limits of the muscles, they help us overcome the limits of our working memory — the fact that we can hold only a limited amount of things in our minds at a time.
 That’s why we need to write down numbers to perform difficult calculations or draw diagrams to understand complex interactions.
 Here we are using pen and paper as a cognitive tool: they help us perform a task requiring thinking and memory.

 As the amount of information we need to keep track of grows, the need to organize the information becomes apparent.
 Mind maps give us the structure to deal with that.
 We can split big concepts and systems into small pieces, and we can group separate ideas into a logical whole.
 We can find surprising connections and discover hidden assumptions in our thinking.
 We can quite literally re-wire our thoughts.